Nino-cunei/uruk/docs/transcription.md

     3(N57)#
     1(N24')
     4(LAGAB~a)
+    N(N01)|#

 We store the number before the brackets in a feature called *repeat*.
+If the number is `N`, it means that a number is missing.
+In this case we set the repeat to `-1`.

 Within the brackets you find the *grapheme*, possibly augmented with *prime* and *variants* and *modifiers*.

 Modifiers may also occur after the closing bracket of a repeat.

 After the closing bracket the repeated grapheme may be augmented with *flags*.

 A modifier is generally stored in the feature *modifier*.
 But a modifier within the brackets of a repeat is stored in the feature *modifierInner*.
 In this way you can distinguish between the two cases later on.

 ### Ordinary signs ###